Hotmoka/hotmoka/README.md

 $ mvn package
 ```

-A `family-0.0.1-SNAPSHOT.jar` file should appear inside the `target` directory.
+A `family-0.0.1.jar` file should appear inside the `target` directory.
 Only the compiled
-class files will be relevant: Takamaka will ignore source files, manifest
+class files will be relevant: Hotmoka nodes will ignore source files, manifest
 and any resources in the jar; the same compiled
-`module-info.class` is irrelevant for Takamaka.
+`module-info.class` is irrelevant for them.
 All such files can be removed from the jar, to reduce the gas cost of their
 installation in the store of a node, but we do not care about this optimization here.
 The result should look as in Figure 5: